starkware-libs/papyrus/crates/papyrus_storage/src/bin/README.md

 ## Instructions

 1. **Run a Docker**

-   Please refer to the main [README](../../README.md#running-papyrus-with-docker) for instructions.
+   Please refer to the main [README](../../../../README.adoc#running-papyrus-with-docker) for instructions.

+   Note: use a released Docker image

 3. **View Running Docker Containers**